 To give the water enough time to freeze before it falls to the ground, many resorts use snow gun towers.
 These are simply sturdy poles that elevate the snow gun above the slope.
 Another advantage of this set-up is that the snow guns can be less disruptive to skiers.
 And the snow falls from above, as it would naturally.

-In most resorts, workers will accumulate a big pile of manmade snow and then disperse it along the trail with snow-grooming equipment.
-Snow groomers are just tractors with very wide tracks that spread the snow around and compact it to make it dry and powdery.
+In most resorts, workers will accumulate a big pile of machine-made snow and then disperse it along the trail with snow-grooming equipment.
+Snow groomers are just tractors with very wide tracks that spread the snow around and compact it to make it smooth.
 For ski resorts, regular grooming is an essential part of the snow-making process.

 So how do snow-makers determine if the conditions are right?
 It turns out they need a lot more information than they can get from an ordinary thermometer.
 Standard thermometers measure the dry bulb temperature of the atmosphere; but the most important factor for snow conditions is the wet bulb temperature.